danBhentschel/techio-practical-linq/markdowns/08_MethodsCalculateSequence/02_select.md

 > **NOTE:** Here we see LINQ showing its SQL roots again.
 The `Select()` method is named based on SQL syntax, but acts like the `map()` function in Java, JavaScript, Python, etc.

-The **selector** method should take a single parameter of type `T`, and should return a value of type `U`.
-The result sequence will have the same number of elements as the source sequence, and each element will be of type `U`.
+The **selector** method should take a single parameter of type `T` and should return a value of type `U`.
+The result sequence will have the same number of elements as the source sequence and each element will be of type `U`.

 ```csharp
 IEnumerable<string> strings = new List<string> { "one", "two", "three", "four" };